ObeliskCode/Eon-AI/notes/R-Algebra.md

 I have devised a superset of Algebra that surprisingly still keeps one critical rule, x =|x !

-R-Algebra can only be used to derive formulas in algebra!
+R-Algebra can only be used to derive formulas in algebra!.

 = | stands for R-Algebra, so if there is = | and you can prove that a chain of x = | y works in algebra thats how you can do derivation with R-Algebra.